 Data modelling helps biotech and pharma companies screen drugs before they pick the one that’s most effective, based on the computer-generated feedback.
 The best options are then taken further to clinical trials.
 Analysis also helps hospitals monitor and evaluate patient progress and their treatment plans.
 Genentech has developed a database of patients previously diagnosed and treated for cancer, and this is now helping them choose effective therapies for patients currently being treated.
 Predilytics, a healthcare predictive analytics company, has recorded the data of about 250 million consumers, creating insights into the where, what and when of patient requirements.

 Agricultural biotech firms can also take advantage of data science tools by using them to identify the best performing crops with minimum impact on the environment, especially among the genetically modified plants.

 The pharma industry in particular has seen an explosion of data that is now available to them, and with this, mapping small, clinical trials to real-world situations is becoming more and more challenging.
 The data at their disposal comes in a variety of formats and is often noisy, so scientists have to come up with software that polishes this raw data and provides accurate solutions.

 Big data also helps businesses get a deeper insight into their market, and tailor solutions to specific audiences based on their behaviours.
 Within an organisation, data analytics can help in making operations more effective and efficient.
 This report published by McKinsey outlines eight ways that pharma companies can benefit from big data.

-Data analytics provides insightful metrics for companies to be able to identify bottlenecks and overcome challenges.
+Data analytics provides insightful metrics for biotechnology companies to be able to identify bottlenecks and overcome challenges.
 It prompts unambiguous, data-driven decisions, which can strengthen an organisation’s operations, processes, sales and in turn, its future.